Course

 2. In the example, where did trust break down?

-3. Any thoughts of how this conflict could be handled?
+3. Any thoughts on how this conflict could be handled?

 Conclusion

-Those with a nurse leader role have large responsibilities.
-They need to understand the definitions of conflict and how to manage it as soon as possible.
-They need to acknowledge the responsibilities of conflict resolution.
-Part of this responsibility is understanding the type of conflict, leadership qualities and styles, regulatory issues, and the ramifications of poor management.
+Conflicts in nursing can vary in nature and complexity.
+Those in a nurse leader role have significant responsibilities regarding conflict management.
+They need to understand the definitions of conflict, how to manage it as soon as possible and acknowledge the responsibilities of conflict resolution.
+Part of this responsibility involves understanding the type of conflict, leadership qualities and styles, regulatory issues, and the ramifications of poor management.
 These ramifications can result in serious medical errors, patient safety concerns, poor patient outcomes, and psychological manifestations for staff.

 References + Disclaimer